Science, Technology, Engineering, and Math (STEM) with Vernier

 Digital tools, such as Vernier sensors and graphing and analysis software, enhance STEM curriculum by integrating technology that helps students to visualize data and build critical thinking skills.

 Vernier technology is used in more than 135 countries in biology, biotechnology, chemistry, Earth science, environmental science, physical science, physics, and water quality courses.
 From elementary schools to graduate studies, you can rely on Vernier technology for hands-on learning when science is the key focus of your STEM program.

 Using Vernier technology, students

-- Decide what data are to be gathered and how much data are needed to produce reliable results
+Decide what data to gather and how much data are needed to produce reliable results

 All Vernier technology—from sensors used in hands-on experiments to technology to test design solutions— supports a robust, engaging STEM education.

 “Vernier hardware and software are essential tools that K-12 educators need to engage students in STEM learning that is relevant and inquiry-based using state-of-the-art technology.
 In addition, teachers who use Vernier technology receive the best user support available.
 I believe Vernier technology is a key component to any solid STEM

 William Becker, Ph.D., Center for Science Education, Portland State University

 The practices of engineering, when combined with Vernier sensors, allow students to identify problems, design solutions, and test those solutions using sensor data.

 Bridge testing and contests